Rectal prolapse

 A rectal prolapse occurs when walls of the rectum have prolapsed to such a degree that they protrude out of the anus and are visible outside the body.
 However, most researchers agree that there are 3 to 5 different types of rectal prolapse, depending on whether the prolapsed section is visible externally, and whether the full or only partial thickness of the rectal wall is involved.

-Rectal prolapse may occur without any symptoms, but depending upon the nature of the prolapse there may be mucous discharge (mucus coming from the anus), rectal bleeding, degrees of fecal incontinence and obstructed defecation symptoms.
+Rectal prolapse may occur without any symptoms, but depending upon the nature of the prolapse there may be mucous discharge (mucus coming from the anus), rectal bleeding, degrees of fecal incontinence, and obstructed defecation symptoms.

-Rectal prolapse is generally more common in elderly women, although it may occur at any age and in either sex.
+Rectal prolapse is generally diagnosed more commonly in elderly women, although it may occur at any age and any sex.
 It is very rarely life-threatening, but the symptoms can be debilitating if left untreated.
 Most external prolapse cases can be treated successfully, often with a surgical procedure.
 Internal prolapses are traditionally harder to treat and surgery may not be suitable for many patients.

 Classification

-The different kinds of rectal prolapse can be difficult to grasp, as different definitions are used and some recognize some subtypes and others do not.
+The different kinds of rectal prolapse can be difficult to grasp, as different definitions are used and some recognize certain subtypes and not others do not.
 Essentially, rectal prolapses may be: